ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 Following the CTmax assay, individuals were photographed for body size measurements.
 Prosome lengths were measured from these photographs using a scale micrometer and the software ImageJ.
 These measurements are shown below.
-As before, large points indicate the median body size.
+As before, large points indicate the mean body size.
+While less cohesive than CTmax, a general trend of increasing body size with latitude and time of year can be seen.

 ``` r
 mean_size = full_data %>%